Marketing orchestration

 Why orchestrate on top of a CRM instead of replacing it?

 Replacing a CRM is a multi-year, high-risk project that often stalls in procurement.
 Orchestrating on top lets you keep your system of record and add the conversational coordination, intent capture, and routing you need.
-Bajaj Auto and Nova IVF both scaled this way, hitting enterprise compliance and global reach without a migration.
+A global vehicle manufacturer and a fertility care network both scaled this way, hitting enterprise compliance and global reach without a migration.

 Zigment AI